kragen/derctuo/markdown/compressed-imaging.md

-some kind of linear basis that’s incoherent with respect to some underlying basis in which we expect the signal to be sparse, and then attempt to estimate a sparse signal in that underlying basis that best "explains" our observation.
+some kind of linear basis that’s incoherent with respect to some underlying basis in which we expect the signal to be sparse, and then attempt to estimate a sparse signal in that underlying basis that best “explains” our observation.
 If we are correct in our prior that the signal should be sparse in that underlying basis, this does a great job at reproducing the true signal.
-(And often we can choose the underlying basis such that when we're wrong about that, it’s one of the cases we care less about.)
+(And often we can choose the underlying basis such that when we’re wrong about that, it’s one of the cases we care less about.)

 It occurs to me that you can use this for producing images as well.